 Furthermore, state law, AB 685, requires that employers report outbreaks of COVID-19 to local health departments.
 This law specifies the type of data that must be reported.
 Local health departments then report those data to the California Department of Public Health (CDPH).
 This law requires CDPH to post information about workplace outbreaks by industry on their website which can be accessed at this link COVID-19 Outbreak Data.

-Therefore, the Health Officer strongly recommends that all indoor breakrooms in workplaces remain closed except to use appliances such as coffee makers, refrigerators, or microwaves, or for employees to use alone for other needs provided by law such as lactation.
-The Health Officer discourages eating, drinking, resting, or gathering in indoor breakrooms.
-With breakrooms closed, employees should preferably be required to eat outside or alone in their vehicles; if those options are not possible, then they should eat alone at their own desk/workspaces.
+The Health Officer recommends that use of indoor breakrooms by unvaccinated staff be minimized as much as possible.
+Unvaccinated employees should preferably eat outside, alone in their vehicles or alone at their own desk/workspaces.
 Employers are strongly encouraged to take steps to encourage these safety measures (for example, by staggering break times and/or setting up outdoor areas where employees can eat and stay at least six feet apart from one another).
-If employees want to eat with coworkers, they should do so only outdoors and distanced more than six feet apart from each other.
-Eating alone is still the safest.
+If unvaccinated employees want to eat with coworkers, they should do so outdoors and distanced more than six feet apart from each other.

 What to Do if There is a Suspected COVID-19 Case at the Worksite